zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

-Note when $r = 0.01$ or low in general, FDR is mostly near 1 until specificity becomes extremely high, which explains <a href="http://rsos.royalsocietypublishing.org/content/1/3/140216" target="_blank">Colquhoun's advice</a> that "if you wish to keep your false discovery rate below 5%, you need to ... insist on p≤0.001" (i.e. specificity > 0.999).
+Note when $r = 0.01$ or low in general, FDR is mostly near 1 until specificity becomes extremely high, which explains <a href="http://rsos.royalsocietypublishing.org/content/1/3/140216" target="_blank">Colquhoun's advice</a> that "*if you wish to keep your false discovery rate below 5%, you need to ... insist on p≤0.001*" (i.e. specificity > 0.999).
 The surface changes as $r$ increases.

 The notebook for generating this figure is available at <a